-On February 9, 2016, Applicant submitted an Electronic Questionnaires for Investigation Processing (e-QIP).
+On April 1, 2017, Applicant submitted a security clearance application (e-QIP).
 (Item 3.)
-On May 11, 2017, the Department of Defense Consolidated Adjudications Facility (DoD CAF) issued Applicant a Statement of Reasons (SOR), detailing security concerns under Guideline F, Financial Considerations.
-The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DoD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information, effective within the DoD after September 1, 2006.
+On March 15, 2019, the Department of Defense Consolidated Adjudications Facility (DoD CAF) issued Applicant a Statement of Reasons (SOR), detailing security concerns under Guideline F, Financial Considerations.
+(Item 1.)
+The action was taken under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DoD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines, effective within the DoD after June 8, 2017.

-Applicant answered the SOR on June 6, 2017.
-He requested that his case be decided by an administrative judge on the written record without a hearing.
+Applicant answered the SOR on April 11, 2019.
+He admitted the SOR allegations and requested that his case be decided by an administrative judge on the written record without a hearing.
 (Item 2.)
-On June 28, 2017, Department Counsel submitted the Government's written case.
-A complete copy of the File of Relevant Material (FORM), containing five Items, were received by Applicant on August 3, 2017.
-The FORM notified Applicant that he had an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of his receipt of the FORM.
-Applicant responded to the FORM on August 3, 2017, and it was marked and admitted into evidence as Applicant's Exhibit A. DOHA assigned the case to me on November 9, 2017.
-Applicant had no objection to Government's items.
-Therefore, items 1 through 5 are admitted into evidence, and hereinafter referenced as Government Exhibits 1 through 5.
+On May 8, 2019, Department Counsel submitted the Government's written case.
+A complete copy of the File of Relevant Material (FORM), containing five exhibits, was sent to the Applicant and received on May 20, 2019.
+The

+FORM notified Applicant that he had an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of his receipt of the FORM.
+Applicant responded to the FORM on June 13, 3019 and submitted a large packet of documents, referred to as Applicant's Exhibit A, which was admitted into evidence without objection.
+DOHA assigned the case to me on June 18, 2019.
+Items 1 through 5 are admitted into evidence and hereinafter referred to as Government Exhibits 1 through 5.